keyuwan9/keyuwan9.github.io/_pages/about.md

     <p>1200 E California Blvd</p>
     <p>Pasadena, CA 91126</p>

-News: true # includes a list of news items
+news: true # includes a list of news items
-# selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements: